 Microfinance Ireland are now open for loan applications of up to €25,000 for small companies of 10 employees or less.
 The loan term will be 3 years and follows on from an earlier loan scheme we discussed earlier in the year, which saw loans approved for 687 companies.
 CEO of Microfinance Ireland, Garrett Stokes has said of the current loan landscape;

 “We can see where the demand is coming from most and out Covid-19 loan scheme has been tailored to meet the ongoing needs of those micro-businesses as they navigate their way through the current challenges and beyond.”

 The key point to note in this loan which may be of interest to small struggling companies is the fact that these loans will have no repayments and zero interest for the first six months.
 In addition to this, interest paid in months 6 to 12 will be refunded by the Government in month 13 of the loan, providing that all repayments are up to date.
 Following on from this period, interest will apply at a rate of 4.5% on applications made through Local Enterprise Offices or at a rate of 5.5% for applications made via Microfinance Ireland themselves.

 There is to be a state backed Credit Guarantee Scheme available to larger SMEs once they can prove that they have been negatively impacted by the Covid-19 pandemic.

 Applications can be made through Local Enterprise Offices or through MFI directly.

-Should you have any concerns or queries on any business or financial matters, please do not hesitate to contact us here at EcovisDCA where we are always happy to help.
+We hope that this information is of benefit to you and your business.
+Should you have any queries or concerns, please do not hesitate to contact us here at EcovisDCA where we are always happy to help.